 - Don't place all furniture against walls; use the middle of the space to create depth and interest and to create functional areas, such as conversation spaces or workspaces.

 - Look at the height of furniture pieces and try to create multi-levels within the space.
-If you have a shorter piece and need to add height, hang a larger print on the wall above elongating the space.
-Hanging a larger print will allow the eye to travel up; this will make the room feel taller.
+If you have a shorter piece and need to add height, hang a larger print on the wall above it to elongate the space.
+Hanging a larger print will encourage the eye to travel up, making the room feel taller.

 - Use color and patterns to your advantage.
-Eye-popping colors can make a room come alive; just remember not to overuse one particular color or pattern and to spread each throughout the space.
-Throw pillows, curtains, picture frames and decorative art can all add punches of color and distinctive patterns into a neutral base.
+Eye-popping colors can make a room come alive.
+Just remember not to overuse one particular color or pattern and to spread each one throughout the space.
+Throw pillows, curtains, picture frames, and decorative art can all add punches of color and distinctive patterns against a neutral base.

-- Just as you added color to a room, a variety of textures also adds depth and interest.
-Pillows, rugs, drapes, and throws; mixing materials will also create interest: marble, wood, and metal can provide grounding to a space while glass, breezy fabrics and wicker create a breezy feel to the room.
+- A variety of textures also adds depth and interest.
+Pillows, rugs, drapes, and throws are common ways to add texture.
+Mixing materials will also create interest: Marble, wood, and metal can "ground" a space, while glass, breezy fabrics, and wicker create a breezy feel.

-- Remember traffic flow; most traffic areas require two feet of space.
+- Remember traffic flow; most traffic areas require at least two feet of open space.

 - Arrange furniture first before hanging pictures or mirrors.